Alex427427427/infinite_portrait/README.md

 HOW TO RUN:

-1. clone repo, open folder of repo.
+1. clone repo, open folder of repo. (may take a while due to music files)
 2. Double click .exe file.

 No need to fullscreen, it's been taken care of.